BIGJRA/BIGJRA.github.io/rejuv.md

 begin this quest.
 We will finish the help quests first, then get the cells.

-HQuest 1: Help Starly
+### HQuest 1: Help Starly

--   Start at Gearen Lab.
-Talk to the black-haired girl next to Nurse Joy
+Start at Gearen Lab.
+Talk to the black-haired girl next to Nurse Joy.

--   Go to Oceana Pier: Southwest dock

--   Take out a trainer… and witness a beautiful scene.

--   Talk to the girl in the lab again
+Go to the southwest dock on the Oceana Pier.
+Defeat the trainer here, and witness a beautiful scene.
+Talk to the girl in the lab again.

--   Claim your reward at the help center: $890, and *Potions!* (+1 Karma)
+Claim your reward at the help center: $890, and *Potions!* (+1 Karma)

-HQuest 2: Missing Mother
+### HQuest 2: Missing Mother

--   Start at Petal Salon in the Shopping Emporium, talk to Sasha.
+Start at Petal Salon in the Shopping Emporium, talk to Sasha.

--   Go to Aqua Building 2F and talk to the girl.

--   Return to Sasha and talk to her.
+Next, go to Aqua Building 2F and talk to the girl.
+Return to Sasha and talk to her.

--   Go to Velvet Building 3F and talk to the southwest girl.

--   Return to Sasha and talk to her.
+Go to Velvet Building 3F and talk to the southwest girl.
+Return to Sasha and talk to her again.

--   Go to Emerald Building Lobby and talk to the red-haired person.
+Go to Emerald Building Lobby and talk to the red-haired person.

--   Return to Sasha… again, and follow her into a building in Oceana Pier

--   Defeat a trainer with a Lv.
+Return to Sasha… again, and follow her into a building in Oceana Pier.
+Defeat a trainer with a Lv.
 19 Lopunny!

--   Claim your reward at the help center: $550. (+1 Karma)
+Claim your reward at the help center: $550. (+1 Karma)

 We can also go back to the Petal Salon for one free haircut, which boosts friendship.
 Helpful for friendship evolving Pokémon like Chingling.
-It will cost $1500 after the first can be done once a day.
+It will cost $1500 after the first and it can be done only once a day.

-HQuest 3: Hidden Library
+### HQuest 3: Hidden Library

--   Start at Gearen Lab.
+Start at Gearen Lab.
 Talk to the backpacker on the left side.

--   Talk to the mother sitting at the park bench in Leaflet Garden (north left East Gearen)
+Then, talk to the mother sitting at the park bench in Leaflet Garden in the northwest side of Gearen.

--   Talk to the receptionist at the Chrisola Hotel

--   Talk to Karrina in south-east Gearen

--   Return to the backpacker, and answer his questions.
+Next, talk to the receptionist at the Chrisola Hotel, then talk to Karrina in south-east Gearen.
+Return to the backpacker and answer his questions.

--   Claim your reward at the help center: 5 *Great Balls* and *3 Timer Balls.* (+1 Karma)
+Claim your reward at the help center: 5 *Great Balls* and *3 Timer Balls.* (+1 Karma)

-HQuest 4: Love Letter
+### HQuest 4: Love Letter

--   Start at Oceana Pier Gate: 2F.
+Start at Oceana Pier Gate: 2F.
 Talk to the man upstairs and get a *Love Letter.*

--   Buy 1 Burn Heal from the bottom left vendor

--   Bring both items to Cameron on the east side of the Petal Salon
+Buy 1 Burn Heal from the bottom left vendor of the market, then bring both items to Cameron on the east side of the Petal Salon.

--   Return to Eric at Oceana Pier Gate 2F
+Return to Eric at Oceana Pier Gate 2F and talk to him.

--   Claim your reward at the help center: $350 and *Nugget!* (+1 Karma)
+Claim your reward at the help center: $350 and *Nugget!* (+1 Karma)

-HQuest 5: Dangerous Pokémon
+### HQuest 5: Dangerous Pokémon

--   Start at Oceana Pier, and head right.
+Start at Oceana Pier, and head right.
 Make sure you have a good water or rock type or two.

--   Fight a double battle against two level 15 Litleo, and one level 25 Pyroar.
-If it is too tough now you can return.
+Fight a double battle against two level 15 Litleo, and one level 25 Pyroar.
+If it is too tough for, now you can leave and try again later.

--   Accept **Litleo** in your team!
+If you win, accept **Litleo** in your team!

--   Claim your reward at the help center: $350 and *Super Potion!* (+1 Karma)
+Claim your reward at the help center: $350 and *Super Potion!* (+1 Karma)

-HQuest 6: Battle Me
+### HQuest 6: Battle Me

 Start at Chrisola Hotel.
 Make sure you have a good team near or at the level cap and go to rooftop.